5 Things I Know About True Friendship

 Be a Good Friend to Be a Good Friend

 I’ve always heard this statement, “Be the type of friend you wish to have.”
 While this is a beautiful sentiment, I think it can motivate people to give something just so that they can get something.
 I don’t want to be a good friend just so that I can get one.
 I want to be a good friend because the way that God loves me motivates me to share it with others.
 I want to be a good friend because I know what it feels like to be mistreated, gossiped about, and misunderstood.
 I want to believe the best in every person because there truly is good in everyone.
 I want to be a good friend because I know I’ve been a bad one at times.
-Yes, I too have hurt people.
+Yes, I, too, have hurt people.
 With my words or my actions, or maybe with what I failed to say or failed to do.
-But, being a good friend doesn’t come from a place of doing everything right—that is simply way too much work and pressure.
+But being a good friend doesn’t come from a place of doing everything right—that is simply way too much work and pressure.
 It comes from a place of knowing we might fall short, being willing to say sorry, and trying again and again and again.

 Tried and True, Ride-or-Dies

 Lastly, I want to talk to the tried and true friends.
 Those ride-or-dies.
 You know who you are.
 Funny, though, right?
 It is often the ones you least expect to show up who are not only there but stick with you through the thicks and the thins of this life.
 That’s what happened for me.
 My now and forever best friend miraculously rose up from the backseat role I had unintentionally given her and became a leading lady for me and my family.
 It hasn’t been perfect.
 We have both been through a lot in the last six years.
-We’ve gotten mad at each other and even had a couple arguments, but both of us chose to endure and became better people for it.
+We’ve gotten mad at each other and even had a couple of arguments, but both of us chose to endure and became better people for it.
 Friendships should do that.
 They should make us better.
 We’ve cried together, grieved together, prayed together, misunderstood each other, supported one another, corrected each other, loved on each other’s families, gone on double dates, and eaten lots of yummy food together.
 Thank God for those friends.

 This Is the Key to Friendship